 Mr Mitchell briefed thePrime Minister of Ireland, Bertie Ahern, in Dublin on Tuesday before leaving for Washington.
 He will consult the international decommissioning body before returning to Stormont on Monday for further talks.

 During a visit to Hungary, Mr Ahern said: "For the third time this year, I think we're at a very difficult stage in the negotiations to get full implementation of the Good Friday Agreement."
 But, he added: "It's still at the stage of hope rather than certainty."

 Downing Street denied that the talks were near to breaking down, despite the departure for a tour of America by David Trimble, the leader of the Ulster Unionists and First Minister in the Northern Ireland Assembly.

-Two nephews of Gerry Adams, the Sinn Fein president, Liam McCorry, 18, and his brother Micheal, 15, were killed in a car crash in Belfast last night.Reuse content
+Two nephews of Gerry Adams, the Sinn Fein president - Liam McCorry, 18, and his brother Micheal, 15 - were killed in a car crash in Belfast on Tuesday.Reuse content